garrettmiller/WiFIDS/README.txt

 1) Navigate to http://<WiFIDS IP>:6482

 =========================================================
-HEARTBEAT SCRIPT (with RSA encryption):
+HEARTBEAT SCRIPT (with AES encryption):
 =========================================================
 1) Copy heartbeatserver.py to another host on your network.
-2) Ensure pycrypto is installed - "sudo apt-get install python-crypto"
+2) Ensure pycrypto is installed - "sudo apt-get install python-crypto" (on Debian-like)
 3) Make the script executable with "chmod +x heartbeatserver.py"
 4) Modify the file, adding desired port and known IP of WiFIDS, as well as emails to notify.
-Change keys if desired.
+Change AES keys if desired.
 5) Run "python heartbeatserver.py" - ensure WiFIDS is running first!

 =========================================================